-The thing that I like about most of the Ilustrados is that they weren’t just mentally sharp.
+The thing I like about most of the Ilustrados is they weren’t just mentally sharp.
 It was never a good idea to physically assault most of their members.
 Behind their formal attire was a person trained to duel.

 Having been born from well-to-do families, they had access to quality education and martial arts training as well.
 The Luna brothers are a good example, being known for their swordsmanship and firearm skills.
 Another one of their members, Jose P. Rizal wasn’t a pushover as well.

 Though he looks great in portraits, the real Rizal wasn’t that physically impressive.
 Filipinos are known for their lack of stature, and Rizal was even smaller, with a height of only five feet tall!
 Yet still, throughout his life, part of his education was learning to fight.

 Being small wasn’t a hindrance for Rizal to study various martial arts both locally and in his travels.
 Overall, he amassed a nice collection of fighting styles and nearly got involved in various duels.
 Some say, his extensive martial arts training was the reason why he opposed armed uprising, which he saw as nothing but wasteful violence and vain attempts.

 At an early age, Rizal was a fragile young man.
 Yet, thanks to his uncle, he had exposure to martial arts, which helped strengthen his weak body.
 According to historians Gregorio F. Zaide and Sonia M. Zaide, it was his uncle Manuel who helped Rizal develop physically.